servetti-polito/neubot/doc/neubot.1.rst

   rendering engine into a window manager's window.

   By default, this command uses 127.0.0.1 as the address and 9774 as the port.
-Override the default with by editing the `/etc/neubot/api` configuration file.
+Override the default by editing the `/etc/neubot/api` configuration file.
 Override the configuration file by using the command line, as follows: